Code-Institute-Submissions/Nomnivore-website/README.md

 ### Possible future Features

 -   Mailing list to let users know a new recipe was added.
--   contact form should be connected to a backend system to get it working.
+-   contact form will be fully functional.
 -   A pastry webshop could be a long term goal for this website.

 ---